Can Humans Eat Grass In a Survival Situation?

 Are There Any Types of Grass Can Humans Eat?

-Despite this, some grass species are both easier to digest and contain more nutritional benefits.
+Despite this, some grass species are easier to digest and have more nutritional benefits.

 You eat porridge, don’t you, and rice?